Nearsoft/jobs/readme.md

 * Plan, design, test and measure UX projects
 * Create user flows, wireframes and prototypes that accurately communicate product functionality
 * Design high fidelity user interfaces that reflects UX findings and business objectives with feasible implementation for development teams
-* Communicate design intent to both internal and external teams, and justify design work and advocate for users' needs.
+* Communicate design intent to both internal and external teams, and justify design work and advocate for users' needs
 * Continuously elaborate strategies to improve team and projects performance
 * Elaborate client proposals and project estimates
 * Collaborate with UX researchers, marketers, developers, product managers to build high quality digital products